bcambel/uber-mail/README.md

 - Application does not take into account restarts.
 If restarted, the default service is still Mailgun.
 No state is saved.
 - A more advanced approach should be designed to decide based on a consequent number of fails.
 Each service will fail eventually at some point of time.
 The crucial thing is to realize a complete service meltdown.
 - What if we try to send millions of emails ?
 - Current DB interaction is also naive.
 Db will also fail.
+More exception handling.
+- Result field of the Mail object could be a field of ```JSON``` in Postgres rather than a ```text``` field so that we can query JSON directly thanks to awesomeness of Postgres.

 ## Endpoints